jedamus/make/README.md

 make doc
 ```

-or if you only want to get rezepte.pdf and konfituere.pdf, do:
+Or if you only want to get rezepte.pdf and konfituere.pdf, do:

 ```
 make rezepte.pdf